-The Standardbred is a breed of horse derived from Thoroughbred and Morgan bloodlines, dating back to Messenger.
-Initially known for their incredible ability to trot at high speeds, all Standardbreds can trace their heritage to the stallion, Hambletonian 10.
-The breed name comes from a time when racing Standardbreds had to qualify by doing a mile in a 'standard' time, which has dropped drastically over the years.
+The Standardbred is a breed of horse derived from Thoroughbred and Morgan bloodlines dating back to Messenger.
+Initially known for their incredible ability to trot at high speeds, all Standardbreds can trace their heritage to the stallion, Hambletonian.
+The breed name comes from a time when racing Standardbreds had to qualify by going a mile in a 'standard' time, which has dropped drastically over the years.
 Stereotypically, Standardbreds are the harness racing horses you see at tracks like the Meadowlands.
 They are known for pulling carts, called sulkies, at a trot or pace.
 (Except for about 5% of Standardbreds, their natural gait is the trot and they generally trot five miles a day to keep fit while racing.
 They are forced to pace with equipment.)
 They are a breed referred to as brainiacs, smart.
 They have a tremendous work ethic and try very hard to please.
 Their temperament is unlike what one would think of as a race horse, it is quite the opposite.